Border Guard Bangladesh: 2009 Bangladesh Rifles Revolt

-After 30 hours, being surrounded by Bangladesh Army tanks, the mutineers surrendered with about 6,000 of them taken under arrest, ending the mutiny.
+After 30 hours of being surrounded by Bangladesh Army tanks, the mutineers surrendered with about 6,000 of them taken under arrest, ending the mutiny.
 In November 2013, Bangladesh sentenced 152 mutineers from Bangladesh Rifles to death.
+On 1 September 2024, a discussion titled Pilkhana Carnage: Hasina and India’s Conspiracy was held at the Dhaka Reporters Unity after the July Revolution.
+Speakers at the event claimed that Sheikh Hasina and the 22nd Indian Ministry were involved in orchestrating the revolt at the Pilkhana headquarters of Bangladesh Rifles.
+They called for a new investigation into the incident and on 15 December 2024, the Ministry of Home Affairs informed the High Court that it would not establish a commission to re-investigate the BDR revolt, prompting public criticism.
+On 17 December same year, student movement representatives, including Mahin Sarker, Hasnat Abdullah, and Sarjis Alam, announced plans for nationwide protests if a commission was not formed.
+On 23 December, the Ministry of Home Affairs subsequently created a seven-member commission to re-investigate the case.

-Border Guards Bangladesh
+Border Guard Bangladesh

-In the aftermath of the mutiny, the Border Guard Bangladesh Act was issued in 2010 and caused the Bangladesh Rifles was reorganised with new recruits.
+In the aftermath of the mutiny, the Border Guard Bangladesh Act was issued in 2010 and the Bangladesh Rifles was reorganised with new recruits.
 The force is still commanded by senior officers seconded from the Bangladesh Army.
 The Bangladesh Rifles have gone through some fundamental changes since 2010.
 It was officially renamed as the Border Guard Bangladesh (BGB) on 23 January 2011 and reorganised with fresh recruits, also formed their own intelligence unit.
 The Border Guard Bangladesh Act, 2010 increased the maximum punishment for mutiny from 7 years in jail to the death penalty.

 News reports in 2018 stated the BGB had "54,000 troopers".
 The 2020 edition of The Military Balance put the force's personnel strength at 38,000, organized in 54 battalions and one riverine company.
+The force has initiated recruitment of female soldiers from 2016.

-Bangladesh–Myanmar border skirmish 2015
+Bangladesh–Myanmar border skirmish in 2014

-On 28 May 2014, during a routine patrol of the BGB in Bandarban District, along the Bangladesh-Myanmar border, Myanmar Border Police began firing on the BGB patrol.
+On 28 May 2014, during a routine patrol of BGB in Bandarban District, along the Bangladesh-Myanmar border, Myanmar Border Police began firing on BGB patrols.
 The incident took the life of Border Guard Corporal Mizanur Rahman (43).
 The body of the slain soldier was then carried over the border by Myanmar Border Police.
-On 30 May upon request of the Myanmar Ambassador to Bangladesh a BGB team was waiting near border pillar no. 52 for identification of the dead body which was proposed by the Myanmar side.
-However, to the complete surprise of the BGB, Myanmar border forces suddenly started firing on the waiting BGB team without any provocation resulting in the BGB team returning fire.
-Both sides deescalated and agreed to a cease fire and on the following day Myanmar returned the dead body of BGB Corporal Mizanur Rahman.
+On 30 May upon request of the Myanmar Ambassador to Bangladesh, a BGB team was waiting near border pillar no. 52 for identification of the dead body which was proposed by the Myanmar side.
+However, to the complete surprise of BGB, Myanmar border forces suddenly started firing on the waiting BGB team without any provocation resulting in the BGB team returning fire.
+Both sides deescalated and agreed to a ceasefire and on the following day, Myanmar returned the dead body of BGB Corporal Mizanur Rahman.
 Bangladesh's Ministry of Foreign Affairs had protested strongly to the Burmese ambassador over the unprovoked eruption of gunfire by Burmese border troops.